-Stirling University Playgroup currently has positions available from August 2017.
+Stirling University Kindergarten currently has positions available from August 2017.
 For further information please contact Federica Caruso.

 The extensive facilities on campus provide the perfect setting for children to investigate nature and have fun walking in the woods and around the lochs.
 Children and carers also have access to a designated area for growing potted fruit, flowers and vegetables aided by the advice from our very own University gardeners.